Squirrel Stone Caching, Dust-bathing & Sitting High

 A Grey squirrel dust bathing in the fragments inside a decaying tree trunk in the UK. - Credit: Zack Porter

-Interestingly, despite this being a behaviour often recorded in ground squirrels, dust bathing appears less commonly witnessed among tree squirrels and I can find no reference to it in the literature.
-I have, nonetheless, come across a handful of reports online and from readers describing Greys rubbing themselves on the ground, in wood fragments of decomposing logs and even in flower pots, engaging in what appears to be dust bathing.
-(I would be interested to hear from anyone who has observed similar behaviour in Red squirrels.)
-These accounts all have a couple of elements in common: they always occur in dry dirt/wood—I’m not aware of any examples of wallowing behaviour in squirrels—and are typically punctuated by bouts of grooming and scratching.
+Interestingly, despite this being a behaviour often recorded in ground squirrels, dust bathing appears less commonly witnessed among tree squirrels and I have yet to find a reference to it in the literature.
+I have, nonetheless, come across a handful of reports online, and had some readers readers contact me, describing Greys rubbing themselves on the ground, in wood fragments of decomposing logs, and even in flower pots.
+In other words, engaging in what appears to be dust bathing.
+Additionally, Edythe Butler recently contacted me to describe six American Red squirrels (T. hudsonicus) dust bathing in rotting tree stumps in Quebec, Canada, during the spring of 2024.
+(I would be interested to hear from anyone who has observed similar behaviour in Eurasian Reds.)
+These accounts have a couple of elements in common: they occur in dry dirt or dry crumbling wood -- I'm not aware of any examples of mud wallowing behaviour in squirrels -- and are typically punctuated by bouts of grooming and scratching.

 It is also worth noting that some of the same body and chin rubbing that is associated with scent marking is often observed during dust bathing; this may be coincidental, or it may imply that dust baths have a role in territorial maintenance as well as pelage maintenance.
 Certainly, this seems to be the case in some rodents and in his Ph.D. on Belding's ground squirrel (Urocitellus beldingi) ecology, issued in 1972, University of Arizona biologist Larry Turner described how these rodents dust bathed as part of their grooming regime as well as during aggressive encounters with intruders.
 Turner noted that squirrels often rubbed their upper backs while bathing, apparently depositing scent from the dorsal skin glands that lie in the shoulder region: